ErikRZH/sandu/README.md

 ```
 Where `Si_df` is a pandas dataframe with the first and total sensitivity indicies.
 This is shown in detail, using example data, in `/examples/example_sobol.py`.

+**Data Types**
-Data types to bundle the data needed for sensitivity analysis into a sensitivity input object are included.
-This allows saving input data for sensitivity analysis as JSON files.
-While the use of this data type is voluntary, it is designed to ease the integration of the sensitivity analysis algorithms in a data processing pipeline.
-The advantages are illustrated in the Sobol analysis examples (1.i).
+A sensitivity input class is included, this allows the user to bundle data needed for sensitivity analysis into objects and saved as JSON files.
+While the use of sensitivity input objects is voluntary, they are included to ease the integration of the sensitivity analysis algorithms in a data processing pipeline.
+The advantages of using sensitivity input objects are illustrated in the Sobol analysis examples (1.i).
 ## Contents

 1. **Sensitivity Analysis Algorithms**